Techtonica/curriculum/dev-tools/command-line-advanced.md

 ```
 3. Verify your installation checking its version: `brew --version`.
 If no errors appear, everything went perfectly.
 For further details, visit [Homebrew installation page](https://docs.brew.sh/Installation).
+4. Finally, run `brew doctor` which will check your system for potential problems.

 #### Applications